-Prerequisite: ENG 2 and RDL 2, if required Flexible Core - World Cultures and Global Issues
+Prerequisite: CUNY English Proficiency; or ENG 100 or 110, if required

+Flexible Core - World Cultures and Global Issues

 International Politics

 This course is an introduction to the field of international politics.
 It explores the foundations of modern international politics, the relationship between domestic and international politics, the various means for the pursuit of foreign policy goals by states, role of non-governmental organizations on the international scene and some approaches to problems of war and peace.